Skip to main content

 Warning Signs

 Children, teenagers, and adults can react to crisis situations in very different ways.
-When they can’t talk about their feelings, they may show stress through changes in their behavior.
-These resources let you know what to look for and what you can say to help.
+When they can

 Coping Resources